linvi/tweetinvi/README.md

+# Reduced Maintenance

+Please note that between the 05/06 to the 09/06 I will probably not be able to reply to any question, or solve any bug.

 # Tweetinvi

 Tweetinvi is an intuitive .NET C# library to access the Twitter REST API.
 It is a Portable Class Library that can be used for development on Windows, Windows RT, Windows Phone, Mono, Xamarin Android and Xamarin iOS.
 Tweetinvi is also compatible for Universal App development.